 Read the earlier parts of this series

-The documents images (starting from the letter by Antonio Sams) are taken from:
+The 5 documents images are taken from:

 Milano, Archivio di Stato di Milano,